-Subject School 2020-21 School 2021-22 District 2020-21 District 2021-22 State 2020-21 State 2021-22

-Suspensions 0.00 0.23 0.00 0.35 0.20 3.17

-Expulsions 0.00 0.00 0.00 0.00 0.00 0.07
+Rate School 2020-21 School 2021-22 School 2022-23 District 2020-21 District 2021-22 District 2022-23 State 2020-21 State 2021-22 State 2022-23 Suspensions 0.00 0.23 0.47 0.00 0.35 0.90 0.20 3.17 3.60 Expulsions 0.00 0.00 0.00 0.00 0.00 0.00 0.00 0.07 0.08

-2021-22 Suspensions and Expulsions by Student Group
+2022-23 Suspensions and Expulsions by Student Group

 Student Group Suspensions Rate Expulsions Rate

-All Students 0.23 0.00
+All Students 0.47 0

-Female 0.00 0.00
+Female 0 0

-Male 0.42 0.00
+Male 0.89 0

+Non-Binary

-American Indian or Alaska Native 0.00 0.00
+American Indian or Alaska Native 0 0

-Asian 1.39 0.00
+Asian 1.64 0

-Black or African American 0.00 0.00
+Black or African American 0 0

-Filipino 0.00 0.00
+Filipino 0 0

-Hispanic or Latino 0.00 0.00
+Hispanic or Latino 0 0

-Native Hawaiian or Pacific Islander 0.00 0.00
+Native Hawaiian or Pacific Islander 0 0

-Two or More Races 0.00 0.00
+Two or More Races 0 0

-White 0.00 0.00
+White 0.45 0

-English Learners 0.00 0.00
+English Learners 0 0

-Foster Youth 0.00 0.00
+Foster Youth 0 0

-Homeless 0.00 0.00
+Homeless 0 0

-Socioeconomically Disadvantaged 0.00 0.00
+Socioeconomically Disadvantaged 0 0

-Students Receiving Migrant Education Services 0.00 0.00
+Students Receiving Migrant Education Services 0 0

-Students with Disabilities 1.89 0.00
+Students with Disabilities 0 0

-2022-23 School Safety Plan
+2023-24 School Safety Plan

 At Del Rey School, maintaining a safe and orderly environment is a top priority.
 Adult supervisors monitor the grounds before and after school and during recess.
 Student safety patrol help during drop-off and pickup.
-Students arriving before school hours, or staying after school must report to our before and after school program.
+Students arriving before school hours. or staying after school must report to our before and after school program.
 Visitors must sign in at the office using our school check in system, and wear identification badges.
-In addition, all parent volunteers and enrichment vendors must show proof of vaccinations prior to working with students.
-OUSD follows all COVID-19 guidelines set forth by the Contra Costa Public Health Department.
-In addition, OUSD has updated district Air Quality safety protocols due to the environmental changes that impact the area during fire season.

 We revise our School Safety Plan and replenish safety supplies annually.
-The safety plan was last reviewed, updated, and discussed with school faculty and staff in Setember 2022 and will be reviewed annually.
+The safety plan was last reviewed, updated, and discussed with school faculty and staff in September 2023 and will be reviewed annually.
+OUSD has also updated district Air Quality safety protocols due to the environmental changes that impact the area during fire season, which has been shared with staff and the community.

 We maintain emergency supplies and conduct monthly emergency drills.
 This includes an annual disaster drill where emergency protocols are practiced on a larger scale.
+Emergency drills provide our students and staff safe opportunities to practice emergency protocols.
+Staff continue to debrief drills and revise any necessary procedures.
 Our Del Rey Parents Club supports our efforts by purchasing and updating the emergency supplies stored in our emergency container and in classrooms.
 The Del Rey safety plan addresses the physical, social, and emotional safety of all members of our community, and is available for review in the main office.